-On the other hand, the European Parliament has 705 members, ALL elected.
+By stark contrast, the European Parliament has 705 members, all elected.

 Just look at other aspects of so-called British ‘democracy’ that would be considered alien in the EU:

-- We have a Prime Minister who could (until it was ruled unlawful by the Supreme Court) close down Parliament for an extended period at his will and without Parliamentary approval.
+▪ We had a Prime Minister who could (until it was ruled unlawful by the Supreme Court) close down Parliament for an extended period at his will and without Parliamentary approval.

-- We have an unelected head of state (although she has no real power to intervene on important issues).
+▪ We have an unelected head of state (although he has no real power to intervene on important issues).

 None of these undemocratic situations would be acceptable in the EU.